-The criteria for determining the use of a reader should not be solely dependent upon the student's grade level performance or his or her cognitive ability.
-There should be documentation over time that with intervention and high quality instruction, the student continues to be unable to access the reading assessment without the use of a reader.
+The criteria for determining the use of a reader shall not eannot should not be solely dependent upon the student's grade level performance or his or her cognitive ability.
+There must should be documentation over time that with intervention and high quality instruction, the student continues to be unable to access the reading assessment without the use of a reader.